iraf-community/pyraf/docs/pyraf_tutorial.rst

 ``Stdin`` and ``Stdout`` can also be set to a filename or a Python filehandle object to redirect output to or from a file.  ``Stderr`` is also available for redirection.
-Note the capital ’S’ in these names – it is used to eliminate possible conflicts with task parameter names, but in the future we may decide to simplify these names by eliminating the uppercase ’S’.
+Note the capital ``S`` in these names – it is used to eliminate possible conflicts with task parameter names.

 Setting IRAF Task or Package Parameters
 ---------------------------------------

-Currently there are multiple ways of setting parameters.
+There are multiple ways of setting parameters.
 The most familiar is simply to provide parameters as positional arguments to the task function.
 For example

 ::

-  --> iraf.imcopy("dev$pix","mycopy.fits")
+  --> iraf.imcopy("dev$pix", "mycopy.fits")

 Alternatively, one can set the same parameters using keyword syntax:

 ::

-  --> iraf.imcopy(input="dev$pix",output="mycopy.fits")
+  --> iraf.imcopy(input="dev$pix", output="mycopy.fits")

 Hidden parameters can only be set in the argument list this way (analogous to IRAF).
 As in the IRAF CL, the parameter values are